bloominstituteoftechnology/node-db-challenge/README.md

 }
 ```

-## Stretch Problem
+## Stretch goals

 This section is **optional** and not counted towards MVP.
 Start working on it after you're done with the main assignment.

-Use `knex` to add _data seeding_ scripts for projects and actions.
+- [x] Use `knex` to add _data seeding_ scripts for projects and actions.

-Add support for the concept of `contexts`.
+- [x] Add support for the concept of `contexts`.
 A context is something like _at home_, _at work_ or _at computer_.
 The idea is that some actions require one or more `contexts` in order to be worked on.
 For example, the action of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, filing your taxes will not be one of them.

-A `context` can be applied to more than one `action`.
+- A `context` can be applied to more than one `action`.
 An action can be tied to more than one context, like in the example above.

-When retrieving an `action` by _id_, add a property that lists all the `contexts` related to that action.
+- When retrieving an `action` by _id_, add a property that lists all the `contexts` related to that action.

+---

 Remember to run `npm init -y` to generate a _package.json_ before adding your dependencies.